jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## What to do

-The bottom line is that Wall Clock time creates bugs when the l
+The bottom line is that Wall Clock time creates bugs when the values apply to different Time Zone areas and require math operations, such as greater-than (sorting) and subtraction (time elapsed).

+These are avoidable by using UTC Time instead, and treating the display of a clock time as a format for display, not as an actual value.

 ## Helpful sites